 Sure, deep pocketed influencers might hypothetically be able to buy off a few financially desperate voters.

-In other words, a member of Congress would have to sell out for no less than $600,000 today, whereas every regular citizen would need to be convinced for less than $1.
-And that’s just to break even.
+In other words, a member of Congress would have to sell out for no less than $700,000 today, whereas every regular citizen would need to be convinced for less than $1.
+Just to break even.

 And all of this is supposed to happen, at scale, without leaving massive amounts of evidence?

-Both briber and bribee would still be breaking the law, facing fines up to $10,000 per instance, and jail time.
+Both briber and bribee would still be breaking the law, facing fines up to $10,000 and 2 years in jail, per instance.
 It’s hard to see many people finding that worth the risk for such a tiny payout.

-Compared to our current situation, it seems safe to say that liquid democracy can have a massive impact towards eliminating corruption in our legislatures.
+Compared to our current situation, liquid democracy can have a massive impact towards reducing corruption in our legislatures.

-We have a duty to look after each other.
-If we lose control of our government, then we lose our ability to dispense justice and human kindness.
-Our first priority today, then, is to defeat utterly those forces of greed and corruption that have come between us and our self-governance.
+Our first priority today is to defeat utterly those forces of greed and corruption that have come between us and our self-governance.

 — Granny D